Monsluxe/IPCatalog/README.md

 # IPCatalog
-Adrien and Simon 's code for our IP catalog project with ESGI <br>
+Adrien, Marc and Simon 's code for our IP catalog project with ESGI <br>

 <b> REQUIREMENTS </b> : <br>